ExpressVPN Review 2023

 As explained in our guide on the ExpressVPN free trial, your purchase comes protected by the VPN's no-questions-asked 30-day money-back refund policy.
 However, that only applies to those who pay for ExpressVPN via its website.

-ExpressVPN offers a 7-day trial on iOS and Android.
+ExpressVPN offers a 7-day free trial on iOS and Android.
 However, your Apple ID or Google Account must be associated with a payment method.
-You won't be charged immediately, but you'll be charged unless you cancel before your 7-day trial ends.
+You won't be charged immediately, but you'll be charged unless you cancel at least 24 hours before the free trial ends.

 We'll also note that getting a refund from ExpressVPN is a no-hassle procedure.
 Learn more about that in our guide on how to cancel an ExpressVPN subscription.